Ragi Shavige Uppitu

 This interesting theme was suggested by Aruna.
 She wanted us to prepare any breakfast dish which is very much a part of Karnataka.
 As I was browsing through her blog Vasu’s Veg Kitchen, I came across a very interesting recipe Undrallu which I definitely want to try for Ganesh Chaturthi which is just round the corner.

-Interestingly, in India there is no specific word for breakfast, its usually nashta or snack in different dialects.
-It’s then referred to either morning or evening snack.
-So rightly here, as the theme suggests its a snack that one would enjoy in the morning.
+Interestingly, in India there is no specific word for breakfast, it is usually nashta or snack in different dialects.
+It is referred to either morning or evening snack.
+So rightly here, as the theme suggests it is a snack that one would enjoy in the morning.
 In Karnataka the most common ones are variations of dosa, idli, upma, pundi gatti, shavige, akki roti, chitranna, ragi roti,mangalore buns, neer dosa, phovu phaan, appe or paddu, khara bhaat to name a few.

 What I found after gorging on a huge bowl full of this delicious snack is that it was not heavy on my stomach at all and was easy to digest.
 Its also a great way to include loads of veggies in a meal.
 Add any vegetables of your choice.
 Check out the recipe and let your mind go into the thinking mode as to which veggies you would like in your bowl of shavige uppitu.